 Is It Safe To Cook With CBD Infused Cooking Oil?

-CBD oil is safe to cook with, yes, but you should be sure that the oil you use is pure and does not contain any harmful chemicals or chemicals that might become harmful with heating.
-Like any other product that you buy, look for high quality CBD oil.
+CBD oil is said to be safe to cook with, yes, but you should be sure that the oil you use is pure and does not contain any harmful chemicals or chemicals that might become harmful with heating.
+Like any other product that you buy, look for high-quality CBD oil.
 To be sure of this, source your CBD oil only from trusted sources who have their product independently tested in a laboratory for purity.
 It does not like high, direct heat so do not try to fry with it but incorporate the oil into other food to be cooked.

 What Is The Endocannabinoid System?